Dear Fellow Chamber Members,

 The Chamber’s mission is to advance positive business growth and community partnerships to promote a superior quality of life for all who live in Forsyth County.
-The Chamber Board, its staff and its membership strived to fulfill this mission with some big initiatives in 2019.
-From a new home and brand for our Chamber to the launch of a five-year strategic development plan that will continue Forsyth’s success into the future, I am proud of what our Chamber accomplished in 2019 and what is in store for the future.
+The Chamber Board, its staff and its membership were more driven than ever before to fulfill this mission despite the uncertainties 2020 presented which continued into 2021.
+From the move to a new home to the continuation of an economic recovery initiative, I am proud of what our Chamber accomplished in 2021 and what is in store for the future.

 These initiatives remind us that outstanding communities and economies do not develop by chance.
 They are built on the foundation of leadership and relationships.
 We are blessed to have both in the City of Cumming and Forsyth County.

-In closing, I appreciate the opportunity to serve as Chairman of the Board for the Chamber.
-The Chamber is our community’s venue to channel the incredible collective resources of great business people to create economic opportunity.
-To achieve the Chamber’s goals, we require support from many sources, but it all starts with you.
-To that end, I extend my sincere gratitude for your commitment to the Chamber of Commerce, Cumming and Forsyth County and look forward to our continued collaboration in 2020.
+In closing, I appreciate the opportunity to serve as Chair of the Board for the Chamber.
+In 2021, we saw that the Chamber is our community’s venue to channel the incredible collective resources of great businesspeople to launch economic recovery and create economic opportunity.
+To achieve the Chamber’s goals, we require support from many sources, but it all begins with you.
+To that end, I extend my sincere gratitude for your commitment to the Chamber of Commerce, Cumming and Forsyth County and look forward to our continued collaboration in 2022.

 Forsyth County Chamber